MystenLabs/sui/narwhal/benchmark/README.md

 def create(ctx, nodes=2):
     ...
 ```
 The parameter `nodes` determines how many instances to create in *each* AWS region.
-That is, if you specified 5 AWS regions as in the example of step 3, setting `nodes=2` will creates a total of 10 machines:
+That is, if you specified five AWS regions as in the example of step 3, setting `nodes=2` will creates a total of 10 machines:
 ```
 $ fab create